 Joan Hall, our C.D.
 Co-ordinator grew up here at Saint James.
 She has 15 yrs. perfect attendance in Sunday School, was involved as a member and leader of Sunday School, Explorers, CGIT, Youth Group, Junior Choir, and has served on many committees.
 Joan attended summer camps at Camp Woolastook and served as director for several years.
 A staff member since 2001, Joan has two children, Robert and Ashlee and a granddaughter, Harper and a grandson, Max.
 Please feel free to drop in any morning for coffee and discussion.

 Amy Anderson has been performing in public since childhood and began playing church services at Trinity United Church in Debec when she was 14 years old.
 She obtained a Bachelor of Music degree from Mount Allison University in 2004, graduating with honours.

-Amy is a very active community musician, assisting with Valley Young Company and WHS musical productions, composing original music, directing the Music on the Meduxnekeag summer concert series and is one of the organizers of the annual Dooryard Arts Festival.
+Amy is a very active community musician, and is one of the organizers of the annual Dooryard Arts Festival.
 Amy taught music at Hartland Community School from 2006-2009 and loves working with musicians of all abilities and ages.

 Currently, Amy plays piano with the “Tin Pan Darlings”, and is releasing a record of original music in 2018.
 Amy also enjoys cooking, reading, blogging and having a good laugh.
 She believes strongly in the power of music to heal, transform and inspire.